Professional Liability Insurance

 Your coverage limits must meet the minimums set by the Council.
 However, you may want or need more coverage.
 Different employers and practice locations may require different insurance coverage.
 You may also want to consider things like risk and worst-case scenario for financial loss of a patient, or other party, if a claim is made against you.
 Discuss your needs with your insurance broker.

 There are common policy exclusions like dishonesty and fraudulent acts.
 Each insurer’s policy may vary.
-You are responsible to ensure you get full and accurate information from your insurance broker about your PLI coverage.
+You are responsible to ensure you get full and accurate information from your insurance broker about your professional liability insurance coverage.

-You will have to wait until you can meet the PLI requirement before applying for registration, reinstatement or Practice Permit renewal.
+You will have to wait until you can meet the professional liability insurance (PLI) requirement before applying for registration, reinstatement or Practice Permit renewal.

 The Health Professions Act, sections 28(1)(c) and 40(1)(c), indicates you must show that you have the required amount and type of professional liability insurance when you apply for registration, reinstatement or renewal.
-Without PLI coverage, your application for registration, reinstatement or renewal is incomplete.
+Without PLI, your application for registration, reinstatement or renewal is incomplete.

 You must report any finding of professional negligence made against you to the Registrar & CEO in writing and as soon as reasonably possible after the finding is made.
 This is required by the Health Professions Act section 127.1(3).